The History of Stonebridge UMC

 In February 2004, Rev. John Mollet became our second pastor.
 He led Stonebridge UMC into our largest building phase to date.
 The Robertson Activity Center opened in February 2008.
-It was to be the home of The Bridge worship services and our active Sports Ministry.
-Rev. John Mollet was our Senior Pastor February 2004 – June 2011.
+It was to be the home of The Bridge worship services and a multi-use facility for sporting events, concerts, and much more.
+Rev. John Mollet was our Senior Pastor from February 2004 – June 2011.

 In July 2011, Rev. Vic Casad was appointed senior pastor.
 He was promoted to District Superintendent in July 2013.

-Rev. John McLarty now serves as senior pastor.
-John continues the tradition of committed discipleship and pastoral care and service that began at Stonebridge UMC in 1995.
+Rev. Jeff Lust was appointed as Senior Pastor of Stonebridge UMC in July 2017 and continues the tradition of committed discipleship and pastoral care and service that began at Stonebridge UMC in 1995.

 Who Are We?

 The church is a place that bridges the generations with healthy numbers of senior adults, empty nesters, families raising teenagers, families with small children, young married couples, singles (previously married and never married), and students.
-The church is also a place that spans a wide range of theological perspectives from fundamental to progressive to moderate and everything in between.
-We may not all look alike and we may not all believe exactly the same things, but we hold to our faith in Jesus as our common bond and seek to build everything we do on the solid foundation of Christ.
+The church is also a place that spans a wide range of theological perspectives from conservative to progressive to moderate and everything in between.
+We may not all look alike and we may not all think alike, but we hold to our faith in Jesus as our common bond and seek to build everything we do on the solid foundation of Christ.

 The mission of Stonebridge United Methodist Church is to make disciples of Jesus Christ for the transformation of the world.